facebook/react/docs/docs/01-why-react.md

 React is all about building reusable components.
 In fact, with React the *only* thing you do is build components.
 Since they're so encapsulated, components make code reuse, testing, and separation of concerns easy.

-## Give It a Try
+## Give It Five Minutes

-We solved a lot of problems through challenging conventional wisdom.
-[Give it Five Minutes](http://37signals.com/svn/posts/3124-give-it-five-minutes); engineers and designers have built thousands of components both inside and outside of Facebook and Instagram: those crazy ideas work.
+React challenges a lot of conventional wisdom, and at first glance some of the ideas may seem crazy.
+[Give it five minutes](http://37signals.com/svn/posts/3124-give-it-five-minutes) while reading about this guide; those crazy ideas have worked for building thousands of components both inside and outside of Facebook and Instagram.

 ## Learn More